 SliceShop, an online cutlery retailer, was considering a brick‑and‑mortar expansion.
-The company had already done two successful popups.
-Julienne led a collaborative decision analysis with data scientists, business analysts, subject matter experts, and retail executives.
+They had done two successful popups.
+Julienne led a collaborative decision analysis with data scientists, business analysts, subject matter experts, and executives.

 The cross-functional team followed the DTD Method (Data, Tools & Techniques, Decision).
 With its inherent transparency, DTD helped people build trust in team capabilities and findings.
-And the structured workflow helped them speed, derisk, and debias their process.
+And the structured workflow helped derisk, debias, and improve decision quality.
+(FYI, we offer a corresponding 15-minute PepperSlice tutorial.)

 After performing prescriptive analytics and qualitative research, the team recommended stores in the southern California trade area.
 They produced executive-facing insights and demonstrated value with simple visuals.

 Julienne exported key findings to PowerPoint.
-But to avoid risking the harmful biases of conventional presentation and storytelling, she led a discussion where value was explained upfront.
+But to avoid harmful biases from conventional presentations, beauty contests, and storytelling, she led a team-wide discussion where value was explained upfront.
 Commentary by senior decision makers was held until the end.
 Eventually they decided to open three shops in southern California.

 PepperSlice was integrated into SliceShop’s analytics platform, enabling managers to track performance and revisit decisions.
 For example, actual YOY sales figures are routinely pulled into the workflow environment for comparing to plan.
 So far, the brick-and-mortar expansion is a success.

 Now let’s deep dive into this data-to-decision workflow.
 PepperSlice guided the team through a transparent, collaborative process.
-(View this workflow, live in PepperSlice.)
+(View this workflow, live in PepperSlice.
+Or do the corresponding 15-minute tutorial and create a retail analytics workflow.)

 Nothing happened until the key question was clear: In this case, “Should SliceShop open brick-and-mortar stores?”
-Then, a cross-functional team asked supplemental questions, including: How will we decide?
+The team then identified supplemental questions: How will we decide?
 Is our supply chain adequate?
 What will new analytics cost?
 Each question was explicitly added to the workflow.

 Next, the team identified purposeful data sets: What data could help answer specific questions?
 Who could apply novel data-gathering approaches?
-Insights are captured in PepperSlice.
+Insights were captured in PepperSlice.

-Julienne searched the PepperSlice repository for relevant insights.
+Julienne searched the PepperSlice Knowledge Graph for relevant insights.
 She discovered a prior finding that SliceShop’s prescriptive analytics tools could be cost-effectively extended to physical inventory management.

 Continuing with the DTD Method, subject matter experts recommended the best available analytical techniques and models, quantitative or qualitative.
 PepperSlice guided peer review of evidence, methods, and insights - allowing managers to derisk the business decision.